COVID-19 vaccine, ChAdOx1-S [recombinant]

 Summary

-• Vaxzevria (ChAdOx1-S [recombinant]) is indicated for active immunization of individuals 18 years and older for the prevention of coronavirus disease 2019 (COVID-19).
+• Vaxzevria (COVID-19 vaccine, ChAdOx1-S [recombinant]) is indicated for the active immunization of individuals 18 years and older for the prevention of coronavirus disease 2019 (COVID-19).

-• Fourteen studies were reviewed to gather information about Vaxzevria's safety and effectiveness.
+• Fourteen studies were analyzed to gather information about Vaxzevria.

 Product Monograph / Prescribing Information